Skip to content

 3. Initial Access (TA0001)

 The adversary gains their first foothold through phishing emails, exploiting internet-facing vulnerabilities, or using stolen credentials.
-According to the 2024 Verizon Data Breach Investigations Report, 74% of breaches involve a human element—primarily credential theft and phishing.
+The 2025 Verizon Data Breach Investigations Report identifies phishing and credential theft as the dominant initial access vectors across all business sizes.
 Initial Access is the most defensible phase: email security with anti-phishing capabilities mitigates T1566 (Phishing), while MFA on all remote access blocks T1078 (Valid Accounts) and T1133 (External Remote Services) even when credentials are stolen.

 4. Execution (TA0002)